International Aviation

 Our assessment is of international aviation only.
 GHG emissions from domestic aviation are considered as part of national totals and are included in the assessment of individual CAT countries.

-Gas Coverage
+Gas coverage

 Historical emissions

-Sector Target
+Sector target

 ICAO’s goal of carbon neutral growth implies that international aviation’s net CO2 emissions should remain constant at those levels.
 ICAO expects CORSIA to be the main measure to achieve carbon neutral growth and CORSIA’s baseline represents the basis of this goal (ICAO, 2020f).

 In June 2020, the ICAO Council decided that 2019 emissions will form CORSIA’s baseline in the pilot phase (2021-2023) (ICAO, 2020d).
-In 2022, the ICAO Assembly will decide on the baseline for CORSIA’s first and second phase (ICAO, 2020d).
-As the baseline after 2023 is currently uncertain, this CAT assessment rates the target based on the 2019 baseline, but also provides a baseline composed of average emissions in 2019 and 2020 as a reference point.
+The baseline for CORSIA’s first and second phase is set at 85% of 2019 emissions(ICAO, 2022d; ICAO Assembly, 2022b).

-IATA projects that CO2 emissions from all aviation (i.e. domestic and international) may reach 1800Mt by 2050.
+IATA projects that CO2 emissions from all aviation (i.e. domestic and international) may reach 1,800 Mt by 2050.
 As we look at international aviation emissions only, we assumed the 81/19 split applies equally to domestic and international aviation.
-If international aviation emissions were to be reduced by 81% by 2050, compared to the higher and lower end of our current policy projection for that year, residual emissions would reach 213-339 MtCO2 by 2050.
+If international aviation emissions were to be reduced by 81% by 2050, compared to the higher and lower end of our current policy projection for that year, residual emissions would reach 249–339 MtCO2 by 2050.

 Current policy projections

-We made no changes to the lower end of ICAO’s ‘ Additional Contribution of Improved ATM and Infrastructure’ for two reasons.
+We made no changes to the lower end of ICAO’s ‘Additional Contribution of Improved ATM and Infrastructure’ for two reasons.
 First, we do not know how a change in demand would influence operational and technological improvements.
 It could be that with lower demand, airlines have fewer resources to implement such measures.
+Second, neither the aviation industry nor governments push for demand management measures, so we consider it unlikely that ICAO’s low demand scenario will materialise.

 Latest publications